dldlowndes/LD_Pharppy/README.md

 # TODOs
 - Batch file to launch in Windows for those uncomfortable with the terminal.
-- Get crosshairs for reading exact data values from the histograms.
-- Set up a two click system like in the official software for reading deltas from the graph.
 - Estimate FWHM
 - Optional curve fitting to the histogram
 - General QOL upgrades to the GUI, proper scaling of the window etc (at the moment I think it only works on 1920x1080 screens)
+- Add support for cumulative histograms (disable ClearHistMem on Picoharp or do it in software?)
+- Disable right click functionality in plot and replicate desired features in the GUI. (repurpose right click for the deltas?)
+- Grey out boxes when they shouldn't be clicked.
+- Optionally turn off cursors and deltas.
+- Add a clear histogram button to GUI (or just clear cursors?)